ethereum/EIPs/EIPS/eip-fhe.md

 ## Specification

 Contract storages will have a subset (or extension?) dedicated for encrypted data with a map of storage-keys on which can operate on a specified offset range.
-Contracts can read each other's storage using a known storage key so multiparty confidential storage is possible with for eg `web3.eth.get(Secret?)StorageAt(...)`.
 Bootstrapping is implemented using learning with errors which is known to be as hard as lattice shortest-vector problems (are quantum-resistant by design), and allow near-infinite amounts of operations on secrets.